What is SOC 2? Complete Guide for IT Leaders

 What Customers Actually Want When They Ask for Your Report

-When a procurement team says they need a SOC 2 report, what they really want is proof of several specific things.
-They want to know that you won't lose their data to a ransomware attack.
-They want to know that your employees can't go rogue and steal customer information.
-They want to know that your systems won't mysteriously go down during their most critical month.
-And they want to know that when something does go wrong — and in security, something always eventually goes wrong — you have a documented plan for detecting it and responding to it.
+When a procurement team says they need a SOC 2 report, they want proof that you won't lose their data to a ransomware attack, that your employees can't go rogue and steal customer information, that your systems won't mysteriously go down during their most critical month, and that when something does go wrong you have a documented plan for detecting it and responding to it.
+According to the Verizon 2024 Data Breach Investigations Report, 68% of breaches involve a human element — which is precisely why customers want third-party verification that your access controls, monitoring, and incident response actually function.
 A SOC 2 report gives them a way to get all of this verified by a third-party auditor without having to audit you themselves, which would be expensive and intrusive for them.

 The Five Trust Service Criteria: Understanding the Scope